Academic Division: Electrical Engineering

 Research group: Electronics, Power and Energy Conversion

-- Advanced Thin Film Semiconductor Device Physics and Modeling based on Computational Analysis and Experiments
+- Particularly, Advanced Semiconductor Devices (FETs, BJTs, etc.), Physics, and Modeling based on Computational Analysis and Experiments.

-- TFT Circuit and System Design for Energy, Sensor, and Display Applications
+- Applications can be a Circuit and System for Energy, Sensor, and Display Funtionalities.

 As his professional and international activities, he has been being a member and referee of IEEE, IEEE EDS, IEEE PS, & AIP.
 And he was assigned as an associate guest editor of IEEE Journal of Display Technology, and playing the role as a Young-Professional Committee member elected by the IEEE EDS (used to be GOLD committee).
 Also, he is a technical program committee member of the international conferences, including IEEE AP Sensors / ISSII, and was a session chair of IEEE Sensors 2012 in Taiwan.
 In 2011, he won the prestigious IEEE EDS PhD Fellowship (1st place), and recently got the ABTA Doctoral Researcher Award (3rd place).